 - Mental health: improved mood, reduced anxiety, improved self-esteem.

 - Cognitive health: improved attention span, improved capability to perform on tasks, and increased productivity.

-- Social health: better social cohesion and support, enhances social empowerment, and has a positive effect on communities.
+- Social health: better social cohesion and support, enhanced social empowerment, positive effect on communities.

-- Spiritual health: heightened inspiration and spiritual wellbeing, and more gravitational pull towards spirituality.
+- Spiritual health: heightened inspiration and spiritual wellbeing, more gravitational pull towards spirituality.

 It’s no surprise that so many people feel rejuvenated even hours after spending time in nature.
 An ancient practice called “earthing” is a simple way of connecting with nature.
 Earthing is achieved by removing our shoes and walking barefoot on the soil.
 In turn, our feet absorb the earth’s electrical charge, restoring our connection to the earth.
 If you are looking for an easy way to lift your spirits, earthing, mindful walks, and outdoor yoga are just a few ways to reconnect spiritually.

 5. Spiritual Learning